flaneurette/Emergency-USB-Kit/EmergencyUSB/README.md

-# EMERGENCY USB STICK.
+# Suggested folder structure.

-> Add info here.
+> Feel free to adjust to your needs.